Kings of the Wyld: Reception

-The book has been compared to a Dungeons & Dragons campaign, such as Forgotten Realms, with its characters filling similar roles to that of the typical character classes selected in the role-playing game.
+The book has been compared to a Dungeons & Dragons campaign, such as Forgotten Realms, with its characters filling similar roles to those of the typical character classes selected in the role-playing game.
 The book has also been compared to the Bethesda video game The Elder Scrolls V: Skyrim, which contains similar fantasy themes and adventurous mercenaries.
 Abdallah Mbajja wrote in The Observer that "Kings of the Wyld feels like an online RPG come to life."

 Samuel Ruth wrote in Tufts Now that the "book is an engaging, funny work that somehow both inhabits and subverts many of the traditional fantasy tropes."
-The Publishers Weekly review praised the book saying that "the plot is emotionally rewarding, original, and hilarious."
+The Publishers Weekly review praised the book, saying that "the plot is emotionally rewarding, original, and hilarious."

 In an article on Out of This World Reviews, Scott Marlowe criticized the book, saying that "the frequency of pop culture references ... [is] like a bad Andy Weir novel, the childish antics of our group of heroes and the predicaments they somehow get themselves into are tiring."
-While Niki Hawkes praised the book for a similar reason in The Southern Utah Independent saying that "All of the characters were individualized and funny in their own way[,] ... [a]dd to that a ton of nerdy references and you have one hella fun book!"
+While Niki Hawkes praised the book for a similar reason in The Southern Utah Independent, saying that "All of the characters were individualized and funny in their own way[,] ... [a]dd to that a ton of nerdy references and you have one hella fun book!"